MicrosoftDocs/learn/learn-pr/aspnetcore/owasp-top-10-for-dotnet-developers/includes/12-server-side-request-forgery.md

 > [!IMPORTANT]
 > User-controlled data should not be trusted.
 Validate all input to  and ensure that the request is being sent to the expected destination.

-An allowlist or blocklist should be enforced (like IP addresses and host names).
+An allow list or blocklist should be enforced (like IP addresses and host names).

 Correct user input validation can protect your application from a few OWASP Top 10 items.